-If you never tried alfajores before these will blow your mind.
+If you never tried alfajores before, these will blow your recipe file.
 Why?
-Because they are filled with dulce de leche!
+Because they are made with walnut cookies and filled with dulce de leche!
+A great combination of flavors.
+Soft and sweet, they are fantastic and loved by everyone.

-Anyway, there is such an immense variety of alfajores in this country I probably don't know about half of them.
+Anyway, there is such an immense variety of alfajores in this country I probably don't know half of them.

-So, what are alfajores?
+What are alfajores?

-They are very popular in South America, especially Argentina, Perú and Uruguay.
+They are very popular in South America, especially Argentina, Perú, and Uruguay.

-The most traditional ones are two: one made with cornstarch shortbread cookies with coconut on the sides, and the other made with a vanilla dough and covered with dark chocolate.
+The most traditional ones are two: one made with cornstarch shortbread cookies with coconut on the sides, and the other made with vanilla dough and covered with dark chocolate.
 Both are filled with dulce de leche, of course.

 - Make walnut cookie dough.

 - Freeze in a cylinder.
-These favors having a rounder cookie, but you can make them the way you usually make chocolate chip cookies.
+These favors a rounder cookie, but you can make them the way you usually make chocolate chip cookies.

 - Bake them (image below).
 Let cool completely.